hersle/SymBoltz.jl/docs/src/extended_models.md

 ```math
 \rho(t) = \rho(t_0) \, a(t)^{1 + w_0 + w_a} \exp(w_a (1 - a(t))).
 ```
-TODO: use t for cosmic time, τ for conformal time

 ## Create the symbolic component